devPinheiro/movie-search-alpaca/readme.md

-# React Starter App
+# React Movies App

-A react app boilerplate setup with webpack, babel and other modern javascript toolings.
+A react app for searching for movies